Why I Came to Jesus: Calling (Luke 5:1-11)

 Some of you may have been holding back because you don’t understand enough about what the Bible teaches.
 I’m all for more understanding, but don’t make the mistake of limiting your obedience to your understanding.
 We need to obey even when we don’t understand.

 If you’ve read the Bible for any length of time, you know there are things in there that you don’t understand.
 It doesn’t matter.
 God understands.
-The only question is whether or not you will trust God’s understanding.
+The only question is whether you will trust God’s understanding.

 It just may be that Jesus is asking you to go against everything you know.
 If there was one thing that Peter knew, it was fishing.
 But Jesus asked Peter to obey in his area of greatest knowledge.
 For you, it’s probably not fishing.
 But it could be your career.
 Maybe following Jesus would destroy your career.
 It would take away your edge.
 You couldn’t do things Jesus’ way and be as successful as you are now.